Renting a car in Tuscany — what you actually need to know

 Florence → Impruneta → Greve in Chianti → Panzano → Castellina → Radda → Gaiole → back to Florence

 Distance: approximately 100–130 km round trip.
 The SR222 (Via Chiantigiana) is the famous scenic road through the wine country — narrow, winding, beautiful.
 Allow a full day to include a winery visit and lunch at a local trattoria.
+See the Chianti day trip guide for a version of this route without a car, if you decide against renting.

 Route 2 — Val d’Orcia (1–2 days from Florence)